Students are responsible for verifying scholarship deadline dates.

 BREAKTHROUGH JUNIOR CHALLENGE - $250,000 Post secondary scholarship, $50,000 for your teacher, $100,000 breakthrough Science Lab

-To enter, create a short video explaining a challenging concept in physics, mathematics, or the life sciences in an engaging, illuminating, and creative way.
+To enter, make a 3-minute video explaining a big idea in Physics, Life Sciences, Mathematics or the Science of the COVID-19 pandemic in an engaging, illuminating, and creative way.

 Anyone ages 13 through 18 is eligible.
 The winner will be invited to an awards ceremony where the prize will be presented in front of superstars of science, Silicon Valley, and Hollywood.
 This is a KHAN Academy Scholarship.
-Deadline July 1, 2018.
+Deadline June 25, 2020 at 11:59 PM PDT.

 BURGER KING SCHOLARS PROGRAM – $1,000 to $50,000